matcoelhos/pontual-robot-simulation/README.md

-# pontual-robot-simulation
+# Differential Robot Simulator
-A simulator from a punctual robot with mechanics defined in a separate class.
+A simulator from a punctual differential robot with mechanics defined in a separate class.

 ## Requires
 - Python 3